Synthesising Counterfactual Explanations via Label-Conditional Gaussian Mixture Variational Autoencoders: Conclusion

 LAPACE has limitations worth discussing.
 First, the guaranteed validity of its CEs is contingent upon a successful L-GMVAE training.
 This requires a validation step beyond monitoring the loss, where one must confirm that the decoded cluster centroids are correctly classified by the original classifier.
 Second, in line with other VAE-based methods, our L-GMVAE is less effective on datasets with a large number of categorical features, as is reflected in utility results (Table \ref{tab:gen_model_utility}).
 Nevertheless, the performance of our CEs on these heterogeneous datasets remains highly competitive.

 This work opens several exciting avenues for future research.
+Establishing theoretical robustness guarantees on CEs obtained leveraging L-GMVAE would be valuable \citep{DBLP:conf/ijcai/Jiangsurvey24}.
 Links to the synthetic tabular data generation literature \citep{stoian2025survey} are identified since it is how we view CE generation in this work.
 For example, dataset-level causal requirements between features (beyond user-specified actionability requirements) can be incorporated, possibly through adding specialised neural network layers into the training process of L-GMVAE \citep{DBLP:conf/iclr/StoianG25}.
 Furthermore, the Gaussian mixture-regularised latent space learned by our model offers a powerful tool for extended forms of counterfactual explainability.
+Advanced interpolation methods such as Bures-Wasserstein interpolation \citep{bhatia2019bures} could be tested for replacing our linear one.
 Instead of generating point-based CEs for one input at a time, the structured manifold could be used to derive region-based explanations, providing insights into the model's behaviour for entire sub-groups of the data \citep{DBLP:conf/nips/RawalL20,bewley2024counterfactual}.
+Future work could also investigate extending L-GMVAE for synthesising CEs in other data modalities.